-Slate is a metamorphic rock that is formed through the deep burial and pressure from ancient rocks.
-It is made up of clay minerals that form with other minerals to create slate.
+Many people are confused about what it looks like and how it is formed.
+It is formed through the deep burial and pressure of ancient rocks, this metamorphic rock is composed of clay minerals that bind with other minerals to create slate.

 Slate Countertops Colours

 Slate is a great option for homeowners looking for an affordable natural stone countertop.
-It is available in a range of colors, from black, grey, brown, charcoal, and even those with highlights of green, pewter, deep blue, or red.
+It can be found in many colors and shades, from black to grey, brown to charcoal and even those with highlights of green, pewter, deep blue or red.

 Pros and Cons of Slate Countertops